 The assemblages are a part of my visual joy.
-I love arranging items whereever I am.
+I love arranging items wherever I am.
 I collect huge amounts of interesting bits and pieces, many rusty and discarded.
 Sometimes it is the colour, the shape, some sentimental attachment to a time place or person.

 The shelf assemblages are created with different themes, colour restrictions or because the shapes work together.
 The process is time consuming as the whole has to work together and each shelf must work with the other shelves.